SofaComplianceRobotics/docs-support/docs/Users/Emio/getting-started-with-emio.md

 :::

 ## Calibrating the Camera

-The calibration allows to calculate the transform from the camera image to 3D points into the simulation reference frame.
+The calibration allows to calculate the transform from the camera image, to 3D points into the simulation reference frame.
 The Emio API (included with Emio Labs) comes with a default calibration, but it can vary based on if the camera has been moved.
 If you notice a large difference between the simulation and reality markers, you might need to re-calibrate the camera.

 ### Set up Emio for the Calibration